 This article revolves around two questions: Is there a “spiritual” dimension to good teaching?
 If so, do spiritual considerations have a place in teacher education?
 Defining spirituality as “the eternal human yearning to be connected with something larger than our own egos,” Palmer answers both questions in the affirmative, and he explores the implications of these answers for teacher education.
 The article pays special attention to a “pedagogy of the soul” that respects both cultural diversity and the separation of church and state and is relevant to institutional and social change as well as personal transformation.

-by Parker J. Palmer from Let Your Life Speak, Copyright © 2000 by Jossey-Bass.
+from Let Your Life Speak, Copyright © 2000 by Jossey-Bass

 We share responsibility for creating the external world by projecting either a spirit of light or a spirit of shadow on that which is “other” than us.
 Either a spirit of hope or a spirit of despair.
 Either an inner confidence in wholeness and integration, or an inner terror about life being diseased and ultimately terminal.
 We have a choice about what we are going to project, and in that choice we help create the world that is.
 “Consciousness precedes being.”
 I want to look at the shadow side of leadership.
 I suggest that the challenge is to examine our consciousness for those ways in which we project more shadow than light.

 As a teacher, I have seen the price we pay for a system of education so fearful of things spiritual that it fails to address the real issues of our lives—dispensing facts at the expense of meaning, information at the expense of wisdom.
 The price is a school system that alienates and dulls us, that graduates young people who have had no mentoring in the questions that both enliven and vex the human spirit.

 The Inner Edge, August/September 1998